Disneyland Paris: 2017–present: Expansions

 In the summer of 2022, to mark the park's anniversary in France, Disneyland Paris inaugurated the Marvel Avengers Campus, an area dedicated to the superheroes of the Marvel Universe, with the presence of the actress Brie Larson.

 At the Expo of the International Association of Amusement Parks and Attractions (IAAPA), Disneyland Paris' 30th Anniversary Celebration was elected for the 'Most Creative Property-Wide Event, Amusement Parks and Attractions, Including Water Parks, Annual Attendance More than 1 million'.

-In 2024, Disneyland Paris continued its multi-year transformation, including the Avenger's campus and ongoing renovations at Walt Disney Studios Park.
+In 2024, Disneyland Paris continued its multi-year transformation, including the Avengers campus and ongoing renovations at Walt Disney Studios Park.
 The resort reported record attendance of 16.1 million visitors for fiscal year 2023, narrowly surpassing previous highs, amid post-COVID recovery.

+Walt Disney Studios Park was renamed Disney Adventure World on 29 March 2026, coinciding with the public opening of the World of Frozen land.
+This transformation is part of a two-billion-euro expansion plan announced in 2018, enticing a fresh creative vision for the park, from the behind the scenes of movie making to a complete immersion in fully detailed worlds inspired by the most famous Disney stories.

+The World of Frozen land is a full-scale recreation of the Kingdom of Arendelle, featuring a 36-meter-high mountain, the Frozen Ever After boat ride, and a daytime show on the fjord.
+The area offers a royal encounter with Queens Anna and Elsa in their castle, and the debut of a next-generation robotic Olaf character that will make special appearances in the land.

+The park's transformation also includes Adventure Way, a new main avenue, and Adventure Bay, a 3 hectares lake.
+New facilities opening along World of Frozen include the Raiponce Tangled Spin spinning ride (a carousel of swirling gondolas) and the Regal View Restaurant & Lounge, a table-service venue with an adjacent lounge.
+The lake hosts the Disney Cascade of Lights nighttime spectacular, featuring fountains, lasers, and a fleet of 379 synchronized aerial and aquatic drones.
+The show's score was recorded by a 90-piece orchestra.

+An Up-inspired attraction is planned for a later phase in the Adventure Way gardens, while a dedicated The Lion King themed area, featuring a flume ride with next-generation audio-animatronics, is confirmed, with construction already started in autumn 2025.
+The expansion entails the creation of approximately 1,000 new jobs.

 Entertainment shows

 Electroland Festival

 On 8 July 2017, Disneyland hosted its first-ever EDM festival entitled Electroland, in celebration of Disneyland Paris' 25th anniversary.
 The second edition of the festival was held on 29 and 30 June 2018.
 The third edition, whose theme was based upon Disney's movie The Lion King, was held over a span of 3 days from 5 July through to 7 July in 2019.
 Disneyland also announced the fourth edition of the 3-day festival in 2020 starting from 4 July, which was cancelled due to the Coronavirus.